EmpNorton/blog/cokecake.md

 1. Sift flour and sugar in a bowl.
 2. Heat margarine, cocoa, and Coke to boiling point and pour over flour/sugar mixture.
 3. Add buttermilk, baking soda, eggs, vanilla, and marshmallows and mix.
 Batter looks thin and marshmallows will float.
-4. Pour batter into oblong, floured and buttered cake pan.
+4. Pour batter into oblong, floured and buttered 9 x 13 inch cake pan.
 5. Bake @ 350 degrees for 30 to 35 minutes.
 (Use toothpicks to tell when done).
 6. Ice cake while hot.

 ## Frosting Ingredients

 * 1/2 cup butter or margarine
 * 3 Tablespoons unsweetened cocoa
 * 6 Tablespoons Coca-Cola